Isy89/LBF/docs/source/plugins.rst

     **work in progress**

 Plugins offer a way to exchange the behaviour of some part of LBFextract's workflow.
 This is achieved through a hook mechanism.
-LBFextract workflow for feature extraction method is described in the core module and is composed by a sequence of steps.
+LBFextract workflow for a feature extraction method is described in the core module and is composed by a sequence of steps.
 Each step is a hook.
 Hooks are implemented by plugins.
 The default behaviour of LBFextract is itself implemented in the fextract plugin, which provides the implementation of the coverage-based methods.
-Each hook is essentially a python function.
+Each hook is essentially a decorated python function.
 In LBFextract there are two types of hooks: CliHook and FextractHooks.
 The former is responsible for the implementation of the different steps of the workflow.
 The latter is responsible for the CLI commands needed to run the feature extraction method.
-The implementation in LBFextract is simplified through the "setup new-plugin" command. i.e. to create a new plugin extracting a  "cool_signal_name" one can run the following:
+The implementation in LBFextract is simplified through the "setup new-plugin" command. i.e. to create a new plugin extracting a  "cool_signal_name" (the complete implementation of this example can be found `here <https://github.com/Isy89/fextract_cool_signal_name/tree/main>`_), one can run the following:

 .. code-block:: bash

     lbfextract setup new-plugin --name_of_the_signal cool_signal_name --name_of_the_cli_command extract_cool_signal_name --out_dir OUTPUTDIR

-This will generate most of the boilerplate needed to generate a lbfextract's pluing, which includes the following
+This will generate most of the boilerplate code needed to generate a LBFextract's pluing.
+An LBFextract's plugin includes the following files:
-files:

 .. code-block:: bash